Midlife Career Change: How to Tell if it’s Burnout or Mental Noise

 You don’t have to decide anything today.
 Awareness itself is a meaningful first step.
 Sometimes the most helpful thing you can do is experiment gently — adjusting boundaries, reassessing workload expectations, or protecting your energy more intentionally.

-Related post for ideas on adjusting work expectations: How to Stop Dreading Work Every Day
+Related post for ideas on adjusting work expectations to reduce mental noise: How to Stop Dreading Work Every Day

 Listening doesn’t require action right away.
 It requires honesty and patience, both of which you’ve already cultivated through years of experience.